Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Katie Ledecky

-Seven-time gold medalist Katie Ledecky will be making her return to the Olympic Games next month.
-Ledecky, who competed in three previous Olympic Games, won the women’s 400-meter freestyle Saturday, securing her spot on Team USA with a time of 3:58.35, according to USA Today.
-The decorated swimmer also qualified for the 200-meter freestyle Monday with a time of 1 minute, 55.22 seconds, but according to the news outlet, there’s some speculation that she could give up that spot to focus on her longer races.
-She’ll compete in the 800-meter and 1,500-meter freestyle events later this week.
+Seven-time gold medalist Katie Ledecky is making her return to the Olympic Games.
+Ledecky, who competed in three previous Olympic Games, won the women’s 400-meter freestyle at the U.S. trials, securing her spot on Team USA with a time of 3:58.35, according to USA Today.
+The decorated swimmer also qualified for the 200-meter freestyle with a time of 1 minute, 55.22 seconds, but according to the news outlet, there’s some speculation that she could give up that spot to focus on her longer races.

 Carson Foster

-Carson Foster earned his chance to compete at the Paris Olympic Games Sunday after winning the Men’s 400-meter individual medley with a time of 4:07.64, according to WLWT.
+Carson Foster earned his chance to compete at the Paris Olympic Games after winning the Men’s 400-meter individual medley with a time of 4:07.64, according to WLWT.
 Foster, who came in third at the 2021 Olympic Trials, currently attends the University of Texas.
-His brother, Jake Foster, will also be swimming at the trials this week.

 RELATED: Tony Hawk on Why Now Is the "Perfect Time for Skateboarding" Ahead of the 2024 Paris Games